 The Company is a mineral exploration company focusing on the acquisition, development and exploration of mineral properties.
-The Company's principal Property as described further below is located in the Philippines.
+The Company's sole property interest, as described further, below is located in the Philippines.

-The Company has focused exclusively on exploration and development of the King-king property since inception.
+The Company has focused exclusively on exploration and development of the King-king property since the recapitalization during 2011.
 Neither the Company nor its subsidiaries have generated revenue or cash flow from operations.
-The Company has relied upon external equity to fund all activities.
+The Company has relied upon equity issuances to fund all activities.